 This brain study is expected to receive assistance from researchers in a variety of departments from universities throughout the country.
 Engineers, clinical experts and critical care physicians will provide input and help correct problems.
 Researchers hope the results of this study will help families make important long-term care decisions and reduce the overall medical and social costs of brain injuries.

-The victim of malpractice related to a brain or spinal cord injury could speak with an attorney to find out if seeking compensation is possible.
+The victim of malpractice related to a brain or spinal cord injury could speak with a Covington traumatic brain injury attorney to find out if seeking compensation is possible.
 These types of injuries can have life-long implications, so it’s important to hold parties responsible if they were negligent.
 Some doctors and hospitals may decide to make a settlement out of court while others will choose to mount a defense.